rclone/rclone/MANUAL.md

 FTP is the File Transfer Protocol.
 FTP support is provided using the [github.com/jlaffaye/ftp](https://godoc.org/github.com/jlaffaye/ftp) package.

+Paths are specified as `remote:path`.
+If the path does not begin with a `/` it is relative to the home directory of the user.
+An empty path `remote:` refers to the user's home directory.

 Here is an example of making an FTP configuration.
 First run